-Beyond Vinita, Oklahoma, Route 66 winds through several small towns, alternating between two-lane and divided four-lane highway, on its way to Claremore.
-Though the old highway still sees regular use among the locals, some of the communities along this stretch have been left as virtual ghosts, while others are dotted with closed business testifying to better times.
+Beyond Vinita, Oklahoma, Route 66 winds through several small towns, alternating between two-lane and divided four-lane highways, on its way to Claremore.
+Though the old highway still sees regular use among the locals, some of the communities along this stretch have been left as virtual ghosts, while others are dotted with closed businesses testifying to better times.

 Just 6.8 miles southwest of Vinita, Highway 60/Route 66 makes its way to the small agricultural community of White Oak.

-Another economical mainstay in White Oak were several sawmills, the most important of which was the White Oak Sawmill, which processed the white oak trees into barrel staves — the strips of wood that are used to make barrels.
+Another economic mainstay in White Oak was several sawmills, the most important of which was the White Oak Sawmill, which processed the white oak trees into barrel staves — the strips of wood used to make barrels.
 Several buildings associated with the sawmill still stand on the west side of Route at the southern side of town.

-The first school was located northwest of the present-day townsite and when it burned down, a new school was built closer to the community.
+The first school was located northwest of the present-day townsite, and when it burned down, a new school was built closer to the community.
 Early on, a two-room house served as White Oak’s first hotel, used principally by visiting cattlemen.
-Later, Bud Miles built a hotel and rooming house which he operated for several years before selling it.
-There were also general stores that were operated by various businessmen.
+Later, Bud Miles built a hotel and rooming house, which he operated for several years before selling it.
+There were also general stores that various businessmen operated.

-In 1942, the White Oak gymnasium, a rectangular 100’x55′ addition to a pre-existing school building was constructed the Work Progress Administration.
-However, the school, itself burned down in 1943.
+In 1942, the Work Progress Administration constructed the White Oak gymnasium, a rectangular 100’x55′ addition to a pre-existing school building.
+However, the school itself burned down in 1943.
 It was replaced with the present-day elementary school.
 The old Gymnasium still stands today.

-White Oak was bypassed when Route 66 was replaced by I-44 in 1957 and the same year, the post office closed.
+White Oak was bypassed when Route 66 was replaced by I-44 in 1957.
+The same year, the post office closed.